 As a leader I have always valued learning.
 I hold a masters degree from London Business School took a 3-year psychotherapy studies in Tartu, Estonia and obtained a NLP Coach Certificate from Academy of Leadership Coaching and NLP, CA, USA.
-I am Professional Certified Coach (PCC) through the International Coaching Federation (ICF) and NLP Master Practitioner.
+I am Master Certified Coach (MCC) through the International Coaching Federation (ICF) and NLP Master Practitioner.
 My team coaching skills are based on Peter Hawkins’ Systemic Team Coaching Master Diploma course.

 The Flow of life has brought me to coaching, where my versatile management experience interacts with life lessons, psychology knowledge and coaching skills.

 “I have worked with Ivar as my coach.
 He has a rare combination of

 sensitivity, depth and a wealth of business knowledge and experience.
 Ivar

 is insightful and incisive in his coaching work and I have benefitted